remorses/mongoke/README.md

 - ~~remove strip_nones after asserting v1 works~~

 Low priority
-- add verify the jwt with the secret if provided
+- `required` config field, add verify the jwt with the secret if provided
 - ~~add schema validation to the configuration~~
 - add subscriptions
-- add edges to make connection type be relay compliant
+- add `edges` to make connection type be relay compliant
 - better performance of connection_resolver removing the $skip and $count
 - add a dataloader for single connections